markbakos/geo-guesser/README.md

 ```

 **Using the UI -- Either**:
-- Use the deployed website: https://geo-guesser.onrender.com/
+- Use the deployed website: <a target="_blank" href="https://locationguesser.vercel.app">https://locationguesser.vercel.app</a>
 - Start the development server:

 **Start the FastAPI server**